 - In a microwave safe bowl, heat the chickpeas on for 2-3 minutes, until soft and tender.

 - Mash the chickpeas with a potato masher until desired consistency (the more you heat the chickpeas, the easier it is to mash).

-- Add mixture to chickpeas.
+- Add garlic mixture to chickpeas.
 Add lemon, olive oil, and spices.
 Mash and mix some more.

 - Top with fresh cilantro, olive oil, and red pepper flakes (optional)